Virginia Harriett Kline: Applications of science

 During her college days, Kline co-authored the publication titled "Revision of Alexander Winchell's Types of Brachiopods from the Middle Devonian Traverse Group of Rocks of Michigan."
 This publication was an integral piece of literature illustrating the role that women played in geology and showed that science and specifically geology was still evolving during her time.
 This work also highlights the connection to the concept that science is an ongoing process of understanding knowledge that develops alongside new discoveries and ideas.
 Historically speaking, many amendments have been made in the name of science to fit newly available data, as illustrated by Ehlers' and Kline's work in correcting previous interpretations of strata, using Steno's rules of stratigraphy.
 The consequence of which revamps the fossil index of the area, which in turn dictates to companies that are invested in drilling a new approach in looking for areas to commit resources, but also challenging the established thoughts on the history of the area.
 As Kline's career continued she became heavily involved within the field of petroleum geology and more importantly stratigraphy and fossil indexing.
 In 1942, while working as an associate professor and geologist at the University of Mississippi, Kline conducted an extensive summary of the lithology and distribution of Geological formations within the state.
 Nearing the end of her time at the University of Mississippi, Kline co-authored another important publication on describing and illustrating microfossils, a topic that had only briefly been explored, showing again that science is an evolving process, created through the assimilation of new discoveries and existing understanding.

 Contributions to science

-Earning a doctorate in earth sciences was a considerable accomplishment considering that between 1920–1970 women obtained less than 4 percent of all doctorates awarded in this field.
+Earning a doctorate in earth sciences was a considerable accomplishment considering that between 1920 and 1970 women obtained less than 4 percent of all doctorates awarded in this field.
 Furthering the advancement of how women were perceived in geology, a majority of Kline's career was heavily focused on fieldwork, which was uncommon for women at the time where even women professors advocated against office or laboratory work.
 Kline's contributions are highlighted by the fact that not only was she a woman in a field dominated by men at the time, she was also the only geologist for three companies at the same time, and eventually earned enough respect to author her own work, and eventually came to be the sole author on reports put out by the Illinois Geological Survey.